parkjh688/facial-emotion-recognition/README.md

 Those pictures are example of Fer2013 data.
 <img src="./media/fer2013_sad.png" alt="fer2013 pic which label is sad" width="150" height="150"/>
-*fer2013 pic which label is sad*

 <img src="./media/fer2013_angry.png" alt="fer2013 pic which label is angry" width="150" height="150"/>
-*fer2013 pic which label is angry*

 if you want to download Fer2013 data, go [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).